-Appendix 2 - Management Pathway for Service User with COVID-19
+Appendix 2 - Management Pathway for Service User with COVID-19 Infection

-Service users who develop COVID-19 symptoms or test positive on polymerase chain reaction (PCR) or lateral flow devices (LFD) test must be isolated.
-They can end their care inisolation early on day 7, provided that they have 2 consecutive negative LFD results taken on day 6 and day 7, 24 hours apart.
+Service users who develop COVID-19 symptoms or test positive on lateral flow devices (LFD) OR polymerase chain reaction (PCR) test must be isolated.
+They can end their care in isolation early on day 7, provided that they have 2 consecutive negative LFD results taken on day 6 and day 7, 24 hours apart.